glektarssza/glekcraft/README.md

 # Glekcraft #

-A simple Minecraft clone written in C# using OpenGL.
+A simple Minecraft clone written in Odin using OpenGL.

 ## Table of Contents ##